 Her two non-fiction books for youth are part of the Warts & All educational series on Canada’s Prime Ministers.
 She has written for a wide range of magazines, including Reader’s Digest and Canadian Wildlife magazine, and edited a Canadian law magazine for students for four years.
 Her regular column in the Queen’s Alumni Review magazine, Grace’s Grads, was created in September 2005.

-Heather’s poems have been published in Canadian literary journals, newspapers and magazines, Canadian and British school textbooks/audio CDS, online journals, international print anthologies, and in the British small presses.
+Heather’s poems have been published in Canadian literary journals, newspapers and magazines, Canadian, British and South African school textbooks/audio CDS, online journals, international print anthologies, and in the British small presses.
 She was awarded Queen’s University’s McIlquham Foundation Prize in English Poetry and the UK journal Various Artists’ “The Poet’s Poet” Award (2008 & 2012)

 Heather’s 2013 collection of poetry, prose and photography, Three Spaces, has been described as ‘professional,’ ‘brilliant,’ ‘tender & graceful’ ‘modern & unconventional, ‘fun, sexy, capricious & insightful.’